 The best way to pull the fruit out of an avocado is to take a paring knife and cut through the avocado vertically from the top down.
 Then twist until it opens.
 Only one side will be holding the pit.

-Remove and discard all the pits except for one (set it aside) and with a spoon, scoop the fruit out into a bowl.
+Step 1: Remove and discard all the pits from the avocado except for one (set it aside) and with a spoon, scoop the fruit out into a bowl.

-Now, to the fruit, add your 1 Tablespoon lemon juice, 1/4 teaspoon ground cumin and 1/2 teaspoon garlic salt.
+Step 3: Now, to the fruit, add your lemon juice, ground cumin and garlic salt.
 If you don’t have garlic salt, you can sub 1/4 teaspoon salt and 1/4 teaspoon garlic powder.

 As long as your avocados are ripe, 15 seconds of mashing will create a smooth, but still chunky guacamole.
 The more you mash, the smoother it will be.

 So there you have it!
-Delicious, healthy and simple guacamole!
+However basic this guacamole recipe is I think you’ll find that it’s delicious!
 One taste and you may never buy it again.

 - 3 ripe avocados

 - 1 Tablespoon fresh squeezed lemon juice

 - 1/4 teaspoon ground cumin